FSMaxB/molch-buffer/README.md

 typedef struct buffer_t {
 	const size_t buffer_length;
 	size_t content_length;
-	/*This position can be used by parsers etc. too keep track of the position it is initialized with a value of 0.*/ size_t position;
+	/*This position can be used by parsers etc. to keep track of the position it is initialized with a value of 0.*/ size_t position;
 	bool readonly; //if set, this buffer shouldn't be written to.